lesommer/oocgcm/doc/out-of-core.rst

 ----------------

 oocgcm is a pure Python package built on the top of xarray_ and dask_.

-But why have we choosen to implement a diagnostic package based on xarray_ and dask_ instead of pursuing the development of packages based on numpy ?
+Most of the tools that are implemented in oocgcm are already available in several python libraries dedicated to the analysis of gridded data, and based on numpy_ and one of the several netCDF interfaces for python.

-Most of the tools that are implemented in oocgcm are indeed already available in several python libraries based on numpy_ and one of the several netCDF interfaces for python.
+Why have we choosen to implement a diagnostic package based on xarray_ and dask_ ?

-But numpy-based model diagnostic libraries are facing a challenge with the ongoing evolution of geoscientific models and earth observing networks.
+Numpy-based model diagnostic libraries are facing a challenge with the ongoing evolution of geoscientific models and earth observing networks.
 With **the most high-end models being runs on several tens of thousand cores**, even a two-dimensional slice of model output cannot be loaded in memory at one time.